sahilsulakh/RedefineAuth-Integration-Examples/.Net Framework Examples/SECURITY.md

 This setting controls whether a confirmation dialog is shown before deleting all keys or credentials.
 It's a UI-only setting that affects the dashboard interface.

+## Version Control

+The Application Version setting in the Settings page provides version control for client applications:

+- When configured, client applications must provide a matching version number during login
+- If the client version doesn't match the configured version, users receive a customizable "Outdated Version" error message
+- This helps ensure all users are running the latest version of your application
+- The version check is implemented in both the client user login API and the license key validation API

 ## How It Works

 1. **Settings Storage**: Security settings are stored in the `UserSettings` model in the database
-2. **API Integration**: The license key validation API queries these settings
+2. **API Integration**: The APIs query these settings and enforce the restrictions
 3. **Automatic Enforcement**: When security settings are enabled, the APIs automatically enforce the restrictions
 4. **Custom Messages**: Error messages are customized using the messages configured in the Settings page

 ## Client Application Behavior

-The .NET client applications don't need any special code to handle these security settings:
+The .NET client applications now include application version information in their requests:
-- The restrictions are automatically enforced by the server-side APIs
+- The application version is sent with both registration and login requests
-- When a security violation occurs, the API returns an appropriate error message
+- When a version mismatch occurs, the API returns an appropriate error message
 - The client applications display these error messages to the end users
-- No changes are needed to the client code when security settings are modified in the dashboard
+- No changes are needed to the client code when security settings are modified in the dashboard, except updating the version constant

 ## Error Handling

 When security violations occur, the APIs return specific HTTP status codes:
-- **403 Forbidden** - For HWID mismatch errors
+- **403 Forbidden** - For HWID mismatch errors or version mismatch errors
 - **503 Service Unavailable** - For application paused status

 The .NET client applications handle these errors gracefully and display the custom messages configured in the dashboard.